listx/listx_blog/post/2014-03-15-opengl-from-haskell.md

 mathjax: off
 ---

-The following is my translation/adaptation of [tutorial #2](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-2-the-first-triangle/) at http://www.opengl-tutorial.org.
+The following is my translation/adaptation of [tutorial #2](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-2-the-first-triangle/) at [http://www.opengl-tutorial.org](http://www.opengl-tutorial.org).
 It draws a single red triangle on the screen with a dark blue background.
 It takes quite a bit of boilerplate code just to get something on the screen!

-My version uses the code from (https://github.com/YPares/Haskell-OpenGL3.1-Tutos), but does not use `Control.Applicative` and also does not put the shaders containing GLSL in a separate text file.
+My version uses the code from [https://github.com/YPares/Haskell-OpenGL3.1-Tutos](https://github.com/YPares/Haskell-OpenGL3.1-Tutos), but does not use `Control.Applicative` and also does not put the shaders containing GLSL in a separate text file.
-Everything is self-contained in one file, and it only really uses the `PackageImports` and `RecordWildCards` GHC extensions.
+Everything is self-contained in one file, and it only uses the `PackageImports` and `RecordWildCards` GHC extensions.
-The `PackageImports` is only necessary if you have both `GLFW` and `GLFW-b` Hackage packages installed in your system (as they have a name clash of `Graphics.UI.GLFW`, you need to disambiguate this import by specifying the package name).
+The `PackageImports` is only necessary if you have both [GLFW](http://hackage.haskell.org/package/GLFW) and [GLFW-b](http://hackage.haskell.org/package/GLFW-b) Hackage packages installed in your system (as they have a name clash of `Graphics.UI.GLFW`, you need to disambiguate this import by specifying the package name).
 The `RecordWildCards` extension is pretty standard and exists purely for syntactic sugar (no type-level hoops and such) --- if you don't know about it you should google it.

+I went ahead and added type signatures for all top-level functions --- something that many Haskell tutorial writers hate doing for some strange, unknown reason.[^1]
+Also, I ran the code through `ghc --make -Wall` and silenced all warnings.

 I hereby release it into the Public Domain.
 From what I can tell, YPares's code doesn't have a license...
 I think this should be OK.